I am not a native English speaker; this article was translated by AI.

 ufw allow 18443:18445/udp # For proxy services

-The wildcard certificate (*.ferstar.org) uses the dns-cloudflare plugin for automatic renewal.
+The wildcard certificate (*.ferstar.org) is renewed through the dns-cloudflare plugin.

 - Credential File: